moocfi/moocfi.github.io/courses/general/programming/index.md

 			- If you haven't completed the assignment yet, the template will be downloaded along with the other uncompleted assignments automatically
 			- If you have completed the assignment, check "Download old completed exercises" in the TMC menu in order to download the template
 		- You can download the solutions you have submitted from <https://tmc.mooc.fi/mooc>.
 By logging in, you can see all the solutions you have submitted.
 You can either copy the code from the browser or download the solution as a zip file.
-	- Using an exteral server
+	- Using an external server
 		- You can use a file sharing service, such as DropBox (<http://www.dropbox.com>)  to easily access your solutions on any computer with a network connection.
 For synchronizing your solutions, you need to locate the exercise directory by checking the TMC settings.
 	- USB flash drive
 		- You can use a flash drive to move your project files between multiple computers.